THE PROJECT

 EDUCATION

-Through our 'Eagle Schools' Program, students will not only learn about Eagles but can adopt and name one, following its progress as it moves beyond the release site and explores the Southern landscape.
-Initially focused on Primary Schools, we will offer a program of 10 Eagle themed lessons culminating in 'Eagle Day', a celebration of the student's achievements and the Eagles themselves.
-Parents, families and members of the local communities will be invited to attend an exhibition of student's work and an awards ceremony with the schools receiving a plaque, a piece of Eagle themed artwork and a visit from a falconry Golden Eagle!
+Through our 'Eagle Schools' Program, over 10,000 students across the south not only learned about Eagles but have adopted and named many of the released birds, following their progress as they move beyond the release sites and explore the Southern landscape.
+Initially focused on Primary Schools, a program of 10 Eagle themed lessons was delivered, culminating in 'Eagle Day', a celebration of the student's achievements and the Eagles themselves.
+Parents, families and members of the local communities were invited to attend an exhibition of student's work and an awards ceremony with the schools receiving a plaque, a piece of Eagle themed artwork and a visit from a falconry Golden Eagle!

 Link to our EAGLE SCHOOLS page here